WHAT IS THE IBDP?

 Theory of knowledge (TOK) plays a special role in the International Baccalaureate® (IB) Diploma Programme (DP), by providing an opportunity for students to reflect on the nature of knowledge, and on how we know what we claim to know.

-The extended essay is an independent, self-directed piece of research, finishing with a 4,000-word paper.
+The extended essay is an independent, self-directed piece of research, finishing with a 4,000-word paper, from a Group subject of their choice.